Flux-pulse-assisted Readout of a Fluxonium Qubit: Dispersive Shift Landscape

 \section{Dispersive Shift Landscape}

-We can simplify the total Hamiltonian by assuming the fluxonium qubit acts as a two level system, and thus use the Jaynes-Cummings model under the rotating wave approximation to describe the system in Fig.~\ref{fig:circuit}.
+It is possible to simplify the total Hamiltonian by assuming the fluxonium qubit acts as a two level system, and thus use the Jaynes-Cummings model under the rotating wave approximation to describe the system in Fig.~\ref{fig:circuit}.
 Operating in the dispersive regime where the detuning between the qubit and resonator is much larger than the coupling strength ($\abs{\Delta} = \abs{\omega_{r}-\omega_{q}} \gg g$), the Hamiltonian can be expanded to second order in $g\slash\Delta$ using perturbation theory \cite{schuster_2007}

 In this equation, $\omega_{q}$ represents the qubit frequency and $\hat{\sigma}_{z}$ is the Pauli-Z operator.